 Note that not all structural and synaptic changes are good ones.
 Brain injuries cause both.
 Also, long-term depression of synapses follows the use it or lose it principle.
 Dr. Boyd also points out that chronic pain can lead to structural changes in your brain as well.
 We can actually get better at feeling pain, those receptors becoming a well-worn path that mostly leads to nasty cycles of medication and pain avoidance.

 Note also that learning new skills does not just include purely mental challenges.
 New motor skills challenge the brain in many different ways, forming new pathways and leading to long-term changes, too.
 As such, exercise and motor learning are key elements of stroke patients’ recovery.

 If there is a takeaway from this discussion, it is not simply that “learning new skills is good for you.”
 I think we already knew that.
 But, presumably, if you are reading this, you have already taken steps for self-improvement.
 You have likely tried lifting weights, and you know that it is not easy.
 You also know that it is valuable and that there is a connection between those two things.
-We do not know all the reasons why lifting and learning make us better; in some ways, it is like alchemy, magicking gold out of the right combinations of base metals, heat, and pressure.
+We do not know all the reasons why lifting and learning make us better; in some ways, it is like alchemy—magicking gold out of the right combinations of base metals, heat, and pressure.
 Like lifting, learning new skills is good for you, but not when it is easy.
-It is important to push past the steep learning curve of the early novice gains to where you struggle to make progress because that is where the alchemy happens.
+It is important to push past the steep learning curve of the early gains to where you really struggle to make progress, because the struggle—the land that will test your willingness to continue—is where the alchemy happens.